A Recognised Need

-The British Journal of Oral and Maxillofacial Surgery provides valuable insight on the best working methods to assist patients.
+The British Journal of Oral and Maxillofacial Surgery offers valuable insight on the best working methods to assist patients.
 An independent publication edited by specialists, such as our consultant, Professor Kaveh Shakib.

-All good medical staff would agree, open, accurate communication enhances patient safety.
-The views of everyone involved in treatment can also add value, improve care and successful outcomes.
+All good medical staff would agree, open communication enhances patient safety.
+The views of everyone involved in treatment can add value, improve care and increase successful outcomes.

 Specialist centres often combine well developed skills.
 In our case, a team of eight who could be said to be at the top of their profession.
 An incredible resource but needing to be used in the right way.